aravindhk/QESummerSchool/Day-5/exercise-7/README.md

 after the line containing `-D__MPI`.

-Recompile the code and run one of the previous input files.
+Recompile the code and run the CuO input in the previous exercise.
 Do you find any speedup?